Feeling our Childhood Anger is more important than you think.

 6. Transforming Relationships with Parents

-Feeling and processing the anger doesn’t mean cutting off from parents; if healthily expressed without the temptation to receive anything from them in return, it can often lead to a healthier, more realistic understanding of them.
-It allows us to see them as flawed humans, not idols or villains, fostering forgiveness or acceptance.
+Feeling and processing the anger doesn’t mean cutting off from parents.
+If healthily expressed and without the temptation to receive anything from them in return, it can often lead to a healthier, more realistic understanding of them.
+It allows us to see them as flawed humans, not idols or villains, eventually fostering forgiveness or acceptance.

 7. Physical and Emotional Well-being